DimitryDushkin/DimitryDushkin.github.io/posts/stale_state_react.md

 }
 ```

-The solution for stale state inside `callbackFn` is to use `useRef` which will hold inside the latest value of `callbackFn`.
+## Solution

+To address the stale state within `callbackFn`, we utilize `useRef` to keep the latest function value, ensuring it remains updated across re-renders.
 Essentially, we will create a stable container (object) with `current` property and we will update `current` property on each re-render with a fresh instance of `callbackFn`:

 ```jsx
 export default function App() {